taosdata/TDengine/documentation20/en/05.insert/docs.md

 When SML_TELNET_PROTOCOL or SML_JSON_PROTOCOL used，timestamp precision is determined by how many digits used in timestamp（following OpenTSDB convention），precision from user input will be ignored。

 **Schemaless data mapping rules**
-<br/>This section describes how Schemaless data are mapped to TDengine structured data。Measurement is mapped to super table name。keys in tag_set/field_set are mapped to tag/column names。For example:
+<br/>This section describes how Schemaless data are mapped to TDengine's structured data.
+Measurement is mapped to super table name.
+Keys in tag_set/field_set are mapped to tag/column names.
+For example:

 ```json
 st,t1=3,t2=4,t3=t3 c1=3i64,c3="passit",c2=false,c4=4f64 1626006833639000000